davidlatwe/rezup/README.md

 ]

 [env]
+# these will be loaded when container revision is being used
 REZ_CONFIG_FILE = "/path/to/rezconfig.py"
+MY_CUSTOMS_ENV = "my value"

 ```
-Section `env` is for setting environment variables when container revision is being used.
-However, this feature can be hard to debug when something goes wrong, because it's per revision setting and currently no tool for iterating those `.toml` between revisions for debug.
-See [Site Customize](#site-customize) below for better alternative.

 Recipe file name should embed container name (if not default container) so that command `rezup add <container>` could pick it up when creating corresponding container, for example: